Noor Mahal

-The Noor Mahal (نور محل) is a Pakistan Army-owned palace in Bahawalpur, Punjab, Pakistan.
-It was built in 1872 like an Italian chateau on neoclassical lines, at a time when modernism had set in.
-It belonged to the Nawabs of Bahawalpur princely state, during British Raj.
+The Noor Mahal (نور محل) is a historic building owned by the Ministry of Defense (MoD) under the management of the Army Secretariat in Bahawalpur, Punjab, Pakistan.

+It was built in 1872 as an Italian chateau on neoclassical lines, at a time when modernism had set in.
+It belonged to the Nawabs of Bahawalpur princely state, during the British Raj.